staabm/staabm.github.io/_posts/2024-10-19-phpunit-codesprint-munich.md

 We got a lot of stuff done, and it was a awesome event.
 I am looking forward to the next one.

-In the following I want to share the topics I worked on recently which got finalized during the codesprint.
+In the following I want to share the topics I worked on recently which got finalized during the Code Sprint.
 I am particular grateful that the team took the time to review and discuss my recently submitted pull requests.

 ### My Focus: Reduce overhead when running PHPT tests